SpongePowered/SpongeDocs/source/server/getting-started/implementations/spongeforge.rst

 .. note::

     If you use (or are planning to use) a game server host, they may have a control panel that can install Sponge for you.

 .. warning::

   When using the Mojang installer, Mojang makes use of their own Java version and not the one you installed on your system.
 The installer currently ships with Java ``1.8.0_25`` for Windows and ``1.8.0_60`` for macOS.
 Note that Sponge requires **at least** ``1.8.0_40`` or above to run properly.
-You can grab the Launcher without included Java here:
-  `official Minecraft Launcher <https://minecraft.net/download>`_.
-Read :doc:`here <../jre>` on how to install and configure Java.
+You can grab that Launcher on the `official Minecraft download page <https://minecraft.net/download>`_.
+Please make sure to configure it to use an up to date version of Java.
+As an alternative you can download a Launcher without an (outdated) Java from `here <https://minecraft.net/download/alternative>`__.
+Read :doc:`our documentation <../jre>` on how to install and configure Java.

 Single Player / In-Game LAN Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~